 Involving users and carers in service planning is one initiative that aims to transfer power from policy makers and the medical profession to the public.
 Benefits of involving users and carers in service planning fall into two main categories: democratic principles and service improvement.

-- In a setting of prioritized and rationed health care services (like the NHS), including users and carers in service planning can encourage:
+- In a setting of prioritised and rationed health care services (like the NHS), including users and carers in service planning can encourage:

 - participatory democracy